The-Academic-Observatory/oaebu-workflows/docs/oaebu_workflows/telescopes/google_analytics.md

-# Google Analytics
+# Google Analytics Universal

-Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
+Google Analytics was a web analytics service offered by Google that tracks and reports website traffic (now replaced with Google Analytics 4).
 This telescope gets data from Google Analytics for 1 view id per publisher and for several combinations of metrics and dimensions.
 It is possible to add a regex expression to filter on pagepaths, so only data on relevant pagepaths is collected.
 Note that Google Analytics data is only available for the last 26 months, see